birds1.JPG

 55'.

 This strophe has been late deciphered this is why it is called 55'.
-Since I am no ON specialist, I had problems understanding it, and Eysteinn Bjornsson corrected some of my initial misunderstandings.

 The belt of the earth designates the serpent that circles the earth, Jórmungandr.